lucasciofe/challenge-/README.md

 ## Usage
 ![alt text](./images/screeshot.jpg)
-To see this web page above you can access through this link [Lucas's Github](lucasciofe.github.io/challenge-/).
+To see this web page above you can access through this link [Horiseon Agency](https://lucasciofe.github.io/challenge-/).
 This project discusses the importance of using the right semantic elements for accessibility rather than using only the div element, it has a wide variety of elements to define such as `header`, `main`, `section`, `article`, `aside` and etc.